gvwilson/thirdbit/teaching/marketing.md

 Whatever else you do,
 make your organization findable by doing what you can to make you and your organization rank highly in Google searches.
-There's an enormous literature on this under the label "SEO" (for "search engine optimization");
+There's a lot of folklore about how to do this under the label "SEO" (for "search engine optimization");
-given Google's near-monopoly powers and lack of transparency, it mostly boils down to trying to stay one step ahead of algorithms designed to prevent people from gaming their search process.
+given Google's near-monopoly powers and lack of transparency, most of it boils down to trying to stay one step ahead of algorithms designed to prevent people from gaming rankings.
 Search for yourself and for your organization on a regular basis and see what comes up, then read [these guidelines from Moz][moz] and do what you can to improve your site.